-to turn track power on and off, to increase or decrease loco speed. to link and unlink locos during MU'ing. to accomplish tasks using system editors.
+- to turn track power on and off,

+- to increase or decrease loco speed,

+- to link and unlink locos during MU'ing,

+- to accomplish tasks using system editors,

+- to select devices in Query Mode.

-These keys can be set up to act in two different ways:
+These keys can be set up to act in two different ways: See Section 15.0 (NoBlstic) for information on changing this setting on your DT500.

-Repeating (also called typematic) so that if you hold a key down it will continue to increase or decrease step by step until you release the key.
+- Repeating (also called typematic) so that if you hold a key down it will continue to increase or decrease step by step until you release the key.
 This option is active when your throttle is set up for ballistic tracking.
-Your DT402 was shipped from the factory with this feature enabled.

-Single Press so that you will must press the key each time you want to increase or decrease.
+Your DT500 was shipped from the factory with this feature enabled. - Single Press so that you will must press the key each time you want to increase or decrease.
 This option is active when your throttle is set up for straight line tracking.